 Hike 150 km from Kingston City Hall (map 1) to Lally Homestead (map 9).

-To get this badge, contact the Kingston Club‘s representative on the RTA Board of Directors listed at the front of the RTA Newsletter.
+To get this badge, contact the Kingston Club’s “Wednesday Walks” Coordinator listed in the RTA Newsletter.

 Central Club’s End-to-End Badge

 Hike 67 km from Lally Homestead (map 9) to Rosedale (map 12).

 To get this badge, contact the Central Club‘s secretary.